Partners and Donors

 • The Ministry of Foreign Affairs – for protocol arrangements and facilitating official written communication with line ministries.

 • The Ministry of Interior – to register Syrian refugees and asylum seekers and grant them residency cards.
-To provide civil documentation to IDPs, IDP returnees and other vulnerable Iraqis; as well as to Iraqi returnees from Al-Hol camp in north-east Syria.
-To eliminate statelessness in Iraq.
-And to develop a new refugee law aligned with international standards.
+To provide civil documentation to IDPs, IDP returnees and other vulnerable Iraqis; as well as to Iraqi returnees from north-east Syria.
+On the Administrative Instructions for Implementing the 1971 Political Refugee Law in Federal Iraq of December 2024 and to develop a new refugee law aligned with international standards.

-• The Ministry of Labour and Social Affairs – to ensure the inclusion of IDPs, particularly those in camps, in the Ministry’s poverty alleviation programme; the Social Safety Net.
+• The Ministry of Labour and Social Affairs – to support the inclusion of refugees in social services, including in the national Social Safety Net.

-• The Ministry of Migration and Displacementto support IDP camp management, and Palestinian refugees.
+• The Ministry of Migration and Displacementto support IDP camp management.

-• The Ministry of Educationto ensure Syrian refugee and asylum seeker children have access to schools in Iraq’s Centre and South irrespective of their documentation.
+• The Ministry of Educationto support access by refugee and asylum seeker children to schools.

 The Kurdistan Regional Government

-• The Ministry of Education – for the implementation of the Refugee Education Integration policy.
+• The Ministry of Education – on support for the implementation of the Refugee Education Integration policy.

-• The Ministry of Health – to strengthen refugee inclusion into the public health system.
+• The Ministry of Health – on refugee inclusion in the public health system.

-• The Ministry of Municipalities – for the ultimate expansion of municipal services to refugee camps.
+• The Ministry of Municipalities – on the expansion of municipal services to refugee camps.

-• The Ministry of Labor and Social Affairs – to promote the inclusion of refugees in the Kurdistan Region’s Social Safety Net.
+• The Ministry of Labor and Social Affairs – to increase to ability of social services to include refugees, including the national Social Safety Net.

-• Department of Foreign Relations – for protocol arrangements.
+• Department of Foreign Relations – on protocol matters.

 Donors